Crystaldatalove/Yelp-project-NLP/README.md

 Objective: we want to predict number of Yelp star ratings based on reviews by using Natural Language Processing.

-Code: Day 9 Yelp project NLP.ipynb notebook file.
+Code: 9 Yelp project NLP.ipynb notebook file.

 Dataset: yelp.csv